Find Trusted Heat Pump Repair Specialists Near You

 HSPF (Heating Seasonal Performance Factor)

 HSPF rates a heat pump's heating efficiency.
 Similar to SEER, a higher HSPF rating indicates a more efficient system.
-Efficient heating is crucial in colder climates.
+Choosing a high-HSPF heat pump is beneficial for reducing energy bills during colder months.

 Auxiliary Heat/Emergency Heat